 Rotator cuff exercises

 The rotator cuff muscles get worked to some degree with any exercise that involves internal rotation of the arm, external rotation of the arm, or abduction of the arm.
-Nonetheless, to train them through their full range of motion will typically require a couple of dedicated movements.
+Nonetheless, training them through their full range of motion will typically require a couple of dedicated movements.

 Video link demonstrations: